amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 https://localhost?error=access_denied&error_description=The+resource+owner+or+authorization+server+denied+the+request.
 ```
 **Solution**:
-- Check whether the user has the required permissions.
+- Check whether the administrator has the required permissions.

 **Issue**: The provided authorization grant is invalid, expired, revoked, does not match the redirection URI used in the authorization request, or was issued to another client.